adamsilver/adamsilver.io-jekyll/_posts/2016-08-08-developing-templates-using-an-outside-in-approach.md

 title: Developing templates using an outside-in approach
 date: 2016-08-08 09:00:01
 categories: development html
+description: When backend developers have their way, HTML templates are a breeding ground for complexity.
+We should strive to develop templates using an outside-in perspective.
 ---

 When we design websites, we start with a user problem and translate that into a set of screens and flows.